BioTurboNick/StatisticsProtocols/General Methods.md

 - Be careful if combining these methods
     - E.g. robust methods may trim data, and you don’t want to trim twice.

-Check for normality of residuals
+E: Check for normality of residuals
 --------------------------------

 1. Generate histogram (+ density) plot, P-P or Q-Q plot of standardized residuals